 When you arrive, you’ll quickly notice an element of seclusion.
-Driessen Beach Park is generally quiet enough for you to enjoy your own little slice of the shoreline.
+Driessen Beach Park is generally quiet enough to enjoy your little slice of the shoreline.
 The boardwalk leading to the beach is a little adventure many miss.
 Even with plenty of beach houses around, this is a quiet gem.

 PRO TIP: Enjoy some of the island’s finest natural beauty from above with a High-Flying Parasail Experience!

 Traveling to Hilton Head Island with children?
 Adventure Cove is the perfect family vacation destination.
 With an arcade and two mini-golf courses with a total of thirty-six holes, there’s a lot of fun waiting to be had at this family-friendly attraction.

 After a long day exploring Hilton Head Island’s beaches, treat yourself to some of Adventure Cove’s fun activities.
 Little ones are certain to be delighted by the Caribbean-themed golf courses.
 Get ready to see some old favorites in the family-focused arcade, too.